beigeworm/PicoLogger-Hardware-Keylogger/README.md

 **Remote Screenshots** (Pico W &amp; Pico 2 W only)

 For Windows systems you can use the `Screenshots` page.
-1. Click `Deploy Agent` while connected to a Windows host.
+1. Click `Deploy Agent` while connected to a Windows host. (you can use the hidden switch to hide the console once running)
 2. Wait 10 - 20 seconds for the agent to start on the host (the Powershell script for this can be found in `Scripts` folder.
 [Remote-Screenshot-Agent.ps1](Scripts/Remote-Screenshot-Agent.ps1)
 3. Use the 'Take Screenshot' button to receive screenshots of the host display.